OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/storage/common/storage-import-export-tool-setup-v1.md

 Parameters:

     /j:<JournalFile>
         - Required.
-Path toohello journal file.
+Path to the journal file.
 Each drive must have one and only one
-          journal file. hello journal file corresponding toohello target drive must always
+          journal file.
+The journal file corresponding to the target drive must always
           be specified.
     /logdir:<LogDirectory>
-        - Optional. hello log directory.
+        - Optional.
+The log directory.
 Verbose log files as well as some temporary
-          files will be written toothis directory.
+          files will be written to this directory.
 If not specified, current directory
-          will be used as hello log directory.
+          will be used as the log directory.
     /id:<SessionId>
-        - Required. hello session Id is used tooidentify a copy session.
-It is used too ensure accurate recovery of an interrupted copy session.
+        - Required.
+The session Id is used to identify a copy session.
+It is used to
+          ensure accurate recovery of an interrupted copy session.
 In addition, files
-          that are copied in a copy session are stored in a directory named after hello
+          that are copied in a copy session are stored in a directory named after the
-          session Id on hello target drive.
+          session Id on the target drive.
     /resumesession
         - Optional.
-If hello last copy session was terminated abnormally, this parameter
+If the last copy session was terminated abnormally, this parameter
-          can be specified tooresume hello session.
+          can be specified to resume the session.
     /abortsession
         - Optional.
-If hello last copy session was terminated abnormally, this parameter
+If the last copy session was terminated abnormally, this parameter
-          can be specified tooabort hello session.
+          can be specified to abort the session.
     /sn:<StorageAccountName>
         - Required.
-Only applicable for RepairImport and RepairExport. hello name of
+Only applicable for RepairImport and RepairExport.
+The name of
-          hello storage account.
+          the storage account.
     /sk:<StorageAccountKey>
-        - Optional. hello key of hello storage account.
+        - Optional.
+The key of the storage account.
 One of /sk: and /csas: must be
           specified.
     /csas:<ContainerSas>
         - Optional.
-A container SAS, in format of <ContainerName>?<SasString>, toobe
+A container SAS, in format of <ContainerName>?<SasString>, to be
-          used for import hello data.
+          used for import the data.
 One of /sk: and /csas: must be specified.
     /t:<TargetDriveLetter>
         - Required.
-Drive letter of hello target drive.
+Drive letter of the target drive.
     /r:<RepairFile>
         - Required.
 Only applicable for RepairImport and RepairExport.
-          Path toohello file for tracking repair progress.
+          Path to the file for tracking repair progress.
 Each drive must have one
           and only one repair file.
     /d:<TargetDirectories>
         - Required.
 Only applicable for RepairImport and RepairExport.
-          For RepairImport, one or more semicolon-separated directories toorepair;
+          For RepairImport, one or more semicolon-separated directories to repair;
-          For RepairExport, one directory toorepair, e.g. root directory of hello drive.
+          For RepairExport, one directory to repair, e.g. root directory of the drive.
     /format
         - Optional.
-If specified, hello target drive will be formatted.
+If specified, the target drive will be formatted.
 DO NOT specify
-          this parameter if you do not want tooformat hello drive.
+          this parameter if you do not want to format the drive.
     /silentmode
         - Optional.
-If not specified, hello /format parameter will require a confirmation
+If not specified, the /format parameter will require a confirmation
-          from console before hello tool formats hello drive.
+          from console before the tool formats the drive.
 If this parameter is specified,
-          not confirmation will be given for formatting hello drive.
+          not confirmation will be given for formatting the drive.
     /encrypt
         - Optional.
-If specified, hello target drive will be encrypted with BitLocker.
+If specified, the target drive will be encrypted with BitLocker.
-          If hello drive has already been encrypted with BitLocker, do not specify this
+          If the drive has already been encrypted with BitLocker, do not specify this
-          parameter and instead specify hello BitLocker key using hello "/k" parameter.
+          parameter and instead specify the BitLocker key using the "/k" parameter.
     /bk:<BitLockerKey>
-        - Optional. hello current BitLocker key if hello drive has already been encrypted
+        - Optional.
+The current BitLocker key if the drive has already been encrypted
           with BitLocker.
     /Disposition:<Disposition>
         - Optional.
-Specifies hello behavior when a blob with hello same path as hello one
+Specifies the behavior when a blob with the same path as the one
           being imported already exists.
 Valid values are: rename, no-overwrite and
           overwrite (case-sensitive).
-If not specified, "rename" will be used as hello
+If not specified, "rename" will be used as the
           default value.
     /BlobType:<BlobType>
-        - Optional. hello blob type for hello imported blob(s).
+        - Optional.
+The blob type for the imported blob(s).
 Valid values are BlockBlob
           and PageBlob.
-If not specified, BlockBlob will be used as hello default value.
+If not specified, BlockBlob will be used as the default value.
     /PropertyFile:<PropertyFile>
         - Optional.
-Path toohello property file for hello file(s) toobe imported.
+Path to the property file for the file(s) to be imported.
     /MetadataFile:<MetadataFile>
         - Optional.
-Path toohello metadata file for hello file(s) toobe imported.
+Path to the metadata file for the file(s) to be imported.
     /CopyLogFile:<DriveCopyLogFile>
         - Required.
 Only applicable for RepairImport and RepairExport.
-Path toohello
+Path to the
           drive copy log file (verbose or error).
     /ManifestFile:<DriveManifestFile>
         - Required.
 Only applicable for RepairExport.
-Path toohello drive manifest file.
+Path to the drive manifest file.
     /PathMapFile:<DrivePathMapFile>
         - Optional.
 Only applicable for RepairImport.
-Path toohello file containing
+Path to the file containing
-          mappings of file paths relative toohello drive root toolocations of actual files
+          mappings of file paths relative to the drive root to locations of actual files
           (tab-delimited).
 When first specified, it will be populated with file paths
           with empty targets, which means either they are not found in TargetDirectories,
-          access denied, with invalid name, or they exist in multiple directories. hello
+          access denied, with invalid name, or they exist in multiple directories.
+The
-          path map file can be manually edited tooinclude hello correct target paths and
+          path map file can be manually edited to include the correct target paths and
-          specified again for hello tool tooresolve hello file paths correctly.
+          specified again for the tool to resolve the file paths correctly.
     /ExportBlobListFile:<ExportBlobListFile>
         - Required.
-Path toohello XML file containing list of blob paths or blob path
+Path to the XML file containing list of blob paths or blob path
-          prefixes for hello blobs toobe exported. hello file format is hello same as hello
+          prefixes for the blobs to be exported.
+The file format is the same as the
-          blob list blob format in hello Put Job operation of hello Import/Export service
+          blob list blob format in the Put Job operation of the Import/Export service
           REST API.
     /DriveSize:<DriveSize>
         - Required.
-Size of drives toobe used for export.
+Size of drives to be used for export.
 For example, 500GB, 1.5TB.
           Note: 1 GB = 1,000,000,000 bytes
                 1 TB = 1,000,000,000,000 bytes
     /srcdir:<SourceDirectory>
         - Required.
-Source directory that contains files toobe copied toohello
+Source directory that contains files to be copied to the
           target drives.
     /dstdir:<DestinationBlobVirtualDirectory>
         - Required.
-Destination blob virtual directory toowhich hello files will
+Destination blob virtual directory to which the files will
           be imported.
     /srcfile:<SourceFilePath>
         - Required.
-Path toohello source file toobe imported.
+Path to the source file to be imported.
     /dstblob:<DestinationBlobPath>
         - Required.
-Destination blob path for hello file toobe imported.
+Destination blob path for the file to be imported.
     /skipwrite
-        - Optional. tooskip write process.
+        - Optional.
+To skip write process.
 Used for inplace data drive preparation.
-          Be sure tooreserve enough space (3 GB per 7TB) for drive manifest file!
+          Be sure to reserve enough space (3 GB per 7TB) for drive manifest file!
 Examples:

-    Copy a source directory tooa drive:
+    Copy a source directory to a drive:
     WAImportExport.exe PrepImport
         /j:9WM35C2V.jrn /id:session#1 /sk:VkGbrUqBWLYJ6zg1m29VOTrxpBgdNOlp+kp0C9MEdx3GEL
         xmBw4hK94f7KysbbeKLDksg7VoN1W/a5UuM2zNgQ== /t:x /format /encrypt /srcdir:d:\movi
         es\drama /dstdir:movies/drama/

-    Copy another directory toohello same drive following hello above command:
+    Copy another directory to the same drive following the above command:
     WAImportExport.exe PrepImport
         /j:9WM35C2V.jrn /id:session#2 /srcdir:d:\movies\action /dstdir:movies/action/

-    Copy another file toohello same drive following hello above commands:
+    Copy another file to the same drive following the above commands:
     WAImportExport.exe PrepImport
         /j:9WM35C2V.jrn /id:session#3 /srcfile:d:\movies\dvd.vhd /dstblob:movies/dvd.vhd /BlobType:PageBlob